NVIDIA-RTX/NRD/README.md

   - some form of relaxation on dynamic objects is recommended
   - disocclusion handling is not needed, as disocclusions for primary rays are handled by *NRD* itself
 - prefer spatial blurring of gradients over temporal accumulation, as the latter makes calculations lag behind for a few frames
+  - 5 passes of 5x5 blur with incremented by `1` strides work better than A-trous, which loses density when used with custom weights
+  - geometry and normal weights are needed
 - in the very last step, a "gradient" gets converted to "confidence" for NRD consumption. *REBLUR/RELAX* use confidence differently, which implies custom tuning for each denoiser, but in general *RELAX* expects smaller values
   - usage in *REBLUR*:
     - `historyLength *= lerp( confidence, 1, 1 / ( 1 + historyLength ) )`